-Central Coast Women for Fisheries, Inc.'s Board of Directors meets on the third Wednesday of each month at 6:00 PM, with a light dinner served at 5:30 to help those coming directly from work.
-Meetings are held at the CCWF office at 895 Napa St., No. A3, Morro Bay.
+Central Coast Women for Fisheries, Inc.'s Board of Directors meets on the third Wednesday of each month at 6:30 PM.
+Meetings are held via Zoom at this time.
+To be receive the link contact one of the board.

 REMEMBER: CCWF IS YOUR ORGANIZATION.

 FOR IT TO BE SUCCESSFUL, YOU MUST ACTIVELY PARTICIPATE.

 Lenore was born and raised in MN, about as far from the ocean as you can get.
 She moved to the Central Coast however in 1991.
 She eventually met and married Bill Ward who is a native of the area and has fished out of Avila since 1968.
 Bill has 2 now grown children and his son has followed in his footsteps and is also a fisherman out of Avila.

 Lenore is an occupational therapist, who is recently retired.
 She has been involved with CCWF since the organization began.
 Lenore says through this group she has a better understanding of the fishing family lifestyle and has appreciated the camaraderie of the other women.